 Our 33-foot class C motorhome was the perfect size for our family of 6 at the time we bought it.
 Our kids were 2, 4, 6, and 8 years old when we first launched and they fit well in the bunk beds in the slide!

-I have no regrets with the type and size of our RV.
-However, if we did it a second time with older kids, we would get a large fifth-wheel.
+I have no regrets about the type and size of our RV.
+However, if we did it a second time with older kids, we would get a large fifth wheel because I feel that would be the best RV for full time living with older kids.
 That way we could have a large bunk room in the back for the 4 kids along with a large bedroom that could also work as an office up front with a door.
 Much like a 2-bedroom apartment.

 I would be sure to install a lot of solar panels, batteries, a larger fresh water tank, install the best composting toilet for RV life, and be sure there was a large refrigerator in our fifth wheel so that we could enjoy longer stretches of boondocking and dry camping.
 We’d get set up for long-term boondocking so that we could live more comfortably longer.